What is Seat-based Pricing?

 AI features eat their own revenue | Every "productivity" feature removes usage minutes | Seat expansion becomes self-defeating |

-When a company replaces 50 support agents with one orchestrator running 50 AI assistants, seat metrics collapse, even though the system's output increases tenfold.
-The signals that once indicated health (user logins, seats activated, seat expansion revenue) now measure inertia.
+When a company replaces 50 support agents with one orchestrator running 50 AI assistants, seat metrics collapse.
+The system's output increases tenfold, but the revenue signals all point the wrong way.
+User logins, seats activated, seat expansion revenue: these now measure inertia, not health.

 The hybrid holding pattern

 Many companies respond by adding usage components alongside seats in what is known as hybrid pricing.
 This is a holding pattern, not a destination.
-Companies add usage layers not because hybrid is the future, but because it keeps revenue intact while the core metric stops working.
+Companies add usage layers because it keeps revenue intact while the core metric stops working.

 The telemetry across the industry tells the story: seat count per customer is flat or shrinking, compute cost per customer is rising, and AI adoption cuts user logins while increasing workload volume.